ARCHER2-HPC/archer2-docs/docs/data-tools/likwid.md

     mode (`likwid-mpirun --debug`) and examining both the job output and the `.likwidscript-####` file mentioned therein.

+For pure threaded and MPI+thread parallel jobs using either the `-t` option to specify the number of threads or `-pin` with an appropriate pinning expression (or both) can accomplish the same desired application placement and measurement scenario.
+For simplicity the example job scripts use `-t` but the equivalent pinning expression is also provided.

 For further explanation of `likwid-mpirun` options used, see the section [Summary of likwid-mpirun